rgb-protocol/RGB-Documentation/rgb-state-and-operations/state-transitions.md

 Where:

 * `N` is the total number of opouts spent by some transition in the current bundle.
-* `Opout` identifies an allocation being spent by some transition in the current bundle, acting as an RGB equivalent for bitcoin `UTXO`.
-It contains:
+* `Opout_i` is the `i`-th spent Assignment, which contains:
-    * 32-byte ID of the operation that created the allocation
+    * 32-byte previous operation ID
     * 16-bit assignment type, e.g. 4000 for nia assets
-    * 16-bit assignment number, i.e. the index within the assignments sequence of the previous operation, akin to bitcoin `vout`
+    * 16-bit assignment number
-* `OpId_i` is the Operation Identifier of the State Transition which spends the `i`-th Opout
+* `OpId_i` is the Operation Identifier of the State Transition which spends the `i`-th Assignment
 * `Opouts` are sorted lexicographically to obtain a deterministic `BundleId`

-**Note:** This structure guarantees the absence of double spends, since there can be only a single State Transition spending each allocation.
-As a consequence, some State Transition may be omitted (concealed) from the Bundle for privacy reasons, while their OpId inside the input map ensures that no other (possibly concealed) transition spends the same Opout(s).
+**Note:** A given `OpId` may appear multiple times if a transition spends multiple assignments, but the opposite is not true.
+An `Opout` can only be spent by a single State Transition, which guarantees the absence of double spends if we consider that the corresponding seal is closed by the witness transaction.
+As a consequence, some State Transition may be omitted (concealed) from the Bundle for privacy reasons, while their OpId inside the input map ensures that no other (possibly concealed) transition can spend the same Opout(s).

 ## State Generation and Active State